-A weapon is any device that may be used for offensive or defensive purpose, including but not limited to conventional objects such as firearms, guns of any type whatsoever, including air and gas-powered guns (whether loaded or unloaded), knives, razors, clubs, electric weapons, metallic knuckles, martial arts weapons, ammunition, explosives, or any look-alike objects that are identified as one of the above listed items or used in such a manner as to convey that the object is one of the above listed items.
+A weapon is any device that may be used for offensive or defensive purpose, including but not limited to conventional objects such as firearms, guns of any type whatsoever, including air and gas-powered guns (whether loaded or unloaded), knives, razors, clubs, electric weapons, metallic knuckles, martial arts weapons, ammunition, explosives, or any lookalike objects that are identified as one of the above listed items or used in such a manner as to convey that the object is one of the above listed items.
 It may also include any toy that is presented as a real weapon or reacted to as a real weapon.
-Possession and/or use of a weapon may subject a student to expulsion and possible permanent exclusion as set forth by Board policy 5772 - Weapons
+Possession and/or use of a weapon may subject a student to expulsion and possible permanent exclusion.
+5772 -Weapons